Pay it forward: History

-Jesus taught in Matthew 18:21–35, that paying it forward is a requirement for those who have received God's forgiveness.
-He told a parable of a man who had been forgiven a huge debt by the king, because the debtor had begged for mercy.
+Matthew 18:21–35, Jesus indicates that paying it forward is a requirement for those who have received God's forgiveness.
+He presents the parable of a man who had been forgiven a huge debt by the king, because the debtor had begged for mercy.
 However, after being freed from the debt, he found a fellow who owed him a very small debt, by comparison.
 Although he had been shown a great mercy, he refused the same consideration to his fellow who had pled for more time to pay.
-When the king found this out, he was angry, and threw the original debtor into prison until he paid the entire debt.
-Jesus summarized the story by saying, "So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses."
+When the king learned this, he was angry and threw the original debtor into prison until he paid the entire debt.
+Jesus concluded the story: "So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses."

 Ralph Waldo Emerson, in his 1841 essay "Compensation", wrote: "In the order of nature we cannot render benefits to those from whom we receive them, or only seldom.
 But the benefit we receive must be rendered again, line for line, deed for deed, cent for cent, to somebody."
-Woody Hayes (1913 – 1987), winner of five national titles as football coach at Ohio State University, misquoted Emerson as having said "You can pay back only seldom.
+Football coach Woody Hayes (1913–1987), whose Ohio State University teams won five national titles, misquoted Emerson as "You can pay back only seldom.
 You can always pay forward, and you must pay line for line, deed for deed, and cent for cent."
 He also shortened the (mis)quotation into "You can never pay back; but you can always pay forward" and variants.

 The 1929 novel, Magnificent Obsession, by Lloyd C. Douglas, also espoused this philosophy, in combination with the concept that good deeds should be performed in confidence.

 An anonymous spokesman for Alcoholics Anonymous said in The Christian Science Monitor in 1944, "You can't pay anyone back for what has happened to you, so you try to find someone you can pay forward."

 Also in 1944, the first steps were taken in the development of what became the Heifer Project, one of whose core strategies is "Passing on the Gift".